tcuwp/avocado/README.md

 But then again, maybe it's too soon for that, or maybe you're nervous about writing authentication code in your own application and would like to consume it in scrumpulent gem form instead.
-Avocado is an extraction of the authentication portion of an experimental Rails 7.1 codebase built in our research group.
+The 🥑 gem is an extraction of the authentication portion of an experimental Rails 7.1 codebase built in our research group.

 ## Installation